joaoc-dev/blueledger/README.md

 - 🌱 Type-safe environment variables by T3 Env
 - 🧹 Code Linting with ESLint (Antfu configuration)
 - 🛡️ Strict Typescript configuration
+- ✂️ Declutter of unused files and dependencies by Knip
 - 🐰 AI Code Reviews by CodeRabbit
 - 🛰️ Performance monitoring and error tracking by Sentry